ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 ## Our Privacy-First Approach

-**We believe in pseudonymous healthcare tools.** Our platforms are designed to provide health insights WITHOUT requiring you to share protected health information (PHI) or personally identifiable medical records.
+**We believe in pseudonymous healthcare tools.** Our platforms are designed to provide health insights WITHOUT requiring you to share protected health information (PHI), personally identifiable information (PII), or medical records.

 ### What This Means:
 - You DON'T need to provide patient names